-Former National Security Adviser John Bolton To Publish White House Tell All Whiteout Administration Approval
+Former National Security Adviser John Bolton To Publish White House Tell-All Without Administration Approval

 — Liz Wheeler (@Liz_Wheeler) February 18, 2020

+While it is still unclear whether Trump himself has read the book, administration officials have worked overtime to ensure that whatever secure information its 500 pages hold remain out of the public’s eye.

-The Inquisitr previously reported that former President George W. Bush, as well as several other well known Republicans, have decided they will not be supporting the incumbent Republican candidate for president in the November general election.
+The Inquisitr previously reported that former President George W. Bush, as well as several other well-known Republicans, have decided they will not be supporting the incumbent Republican candidate for president in the November general election.

 Bush shares the opinion of some other Republicans who believe that the president should have led the country differently during the crisis and nationwide outcry over the death of George Floyd, the 46-year-old African American man who died while in police custody.